 3. If you’re a host/hostess, don’t forget to ask your food allergic guests about spices that are OK or not OK for them.

 4. No matter WHAT bring food that is OK for you (and your epi-pen).
 Even if you’re coming to my house.
-That way if I happen to riff on something, you’re ensured to have something delicious.
+That way if I happen to riff on something, you’re guaranteed to have something delicious.

 I am looking forward to having my dearest Sloane Miller over tomorrow and feeding her numerous amazing foods for Thanksgiving dinner.
 I hope that you have a wonderful day in the way that pleases you and your family.